AllEars Parents’ Guide to Walt Disney World’s Animal Kingdom with Kids

 Disney’s Animal Kingdom is the World’s youngest park.
 It opened in 1998 bringing messages of conservation, adventure, and respect for the natural world.
 Animal Kingdom has changed quite a bit over the years, and now it offers nighttime entertainment, thrilling rides, and enhanced shows and experiences for the whole family.

-Here’s your Parents’ Guide to Walt Disney World’s Disney’s Animal Kingdom!
+Here’s your Parents’ Guide to Walt Disney World’s Disney’s Animal Kingdom with kids!

 Guide to Animal Kingdom Logistics